laro/Cilia/Comparison/Comparison.md

 order: 3
 ---

-## Comparison of Cilia with other languages
+## Comparison of Cilia with Other Languages
 The following comparison aims to show the _exact_ equivalent of the [Cilia code](/comparison/cilia/#by-example).

 > **Note**